balqui/prefscript/docs/doc.md

 They may contain as well comments, starting at either the mark `#` or the mark `//` and spanning until the end of the line.

+This allows one to use a "shebang line" in systems having this option: start your `.prfs` file with

+`#! /your/path/to/bin/prefscript`

+(appropriately tuned) and make sure to mark that `.prfs` file as executable.
+Then you may run it directly.
+The examples include one such case.
+If you don't know what a shebang line is, just ignore this paragraph.

-They may contain also `#pragma` instructions, handled by an ad-hoc preprocessor and explained below, or the word `import` followed by a filename in double quotes: it will search for a script of that name, adding the ".prfs" extension if necessary, and will read and have subsequently available all the function definitions there.
+They may contain also `#pragma` instructions, handled by an ad-hoc preprocessor and explained below, or the word `import` followed by a filename in double quotes: it will search for a script of that name, adding the `.prfs` extension if necessary, and will read and have subsequently available all the function definitions there.
 It is expected that many scripts will specify `import "std"` which will bring in all the function